Trademarks - Eurasia: Lexology GTDT Practice Guides

 Famous foreign trademarks

 - Is a famous foreign trademark afforded protection even if not used domestically?
 If so, must the foreign trademark be famous domestically?
 What proof is required?
 What protection is provided?

-- The current version of the Agreement on EAEU Trademarks, Service Marks and Appellations of Origin (the EAEU Trademark Treaty) and the Instructions to the Agreement do not mention famous trademarks.
-The question of their registration as famous (well-known) is to be decided on by each member state separately.
+- The Agreement on EAEU Trademarks, Service Marks and Appellations of Origin (the EAEU Trademark Treaty) and the Instructions to the EAEU Trademark Treaty do not mention famous trademarks.
+The question of their registration as famous (well known) is to be decided by each member state separately.
 Hence, the conditions for registration and the validity period of well-known marks differ from member state to member state.
-For instance, under the Kazakh legislation, well-known marks are valid for 10 years, the same validity period as for other traditional marks, and require a proof of the well-known status with each renewal request (article 18-1 of the Law on Trademarks, Service Marks and Appellations of Origin No. 456, dated 26 July 1999, with recent amendments).
-In Russia, a well-known status of a trademark can be established through a specific, prescribed procedure; registered well-known mark enjoys indefinite protection (article 1508 of the Civil Code).
+For instance, under Kazakh legislation, well-known marks are valid for 10 years – the same validity period as for other traditional marks – and require proof of the well-known status with each renewal request (article 18-1 of the Law on Trademarks, Service Marks and Appellations of Origin No. 456, dated 26 July 1999, with amendments in effect from 21 January 2019).
+In Russia, the well-known status of a trademark can be established through a specific, prescribed procedure; registered well-known marks enjoy indefinite protection (article 1508 of the Russian Civil Code).

 The benefits of registration

 Currently, to obtain trademark protection in all EAEU member states, an applicant must file separately at each national patent and trademark office.
 Under the new system, right holders will be able to obtain legal protection simultaneously in all member states by submitting one application to any of the national offices of EAEU member states.
 They will be able to choose a receiving office.
 The EAEU trademark will be kept in a single register administered by the Eurasian Economic Commission (EEC), which allows more efficient and effective communication.
 The unified system should become a faster way to obtain full protection in all five member states.